The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 - The option must be enabled in the merchant configuration.

-- Currently only supports splitting between a maximum of 2 cards.
+- Currently only supports splitting between a maximum of two cards.

 /// MODAL